 Principle 4.
 Services, including medicines management

-The pharmacy’s services are accessible to most people and they are generally well managed, so people receive their medicines safely.
-The pharmacy stores medicines appropriately and carries out some checks to help make sure that medicines are in good condition and suitable to supply.
+The pharmacy’s services are accessible to most people, and they are generally well managed, so people receive their medicines safely.
+The pharmacy stores medicines appropriately and carries out checks to help make sure that medicines are in good condition and suitable to supply.

 Principle 5.
 Equipment and facilities

 The pharmacy has the equipment it needs to provide services safely.
 And it is used in a way that protects privacy.